AnuragAich/AnuragAich/README.md

 ###

-<p align="left">My name is Anurag Aich and I'm a Cloud Engineer from West Bengal, India.
+<p align="left">My name is Anurag Aich and I'm a AWS Certified and Devops Engineer from West Bengal, India.
 I am Studying for a Master's at IU International University of Applied Sciences.
 I am a passionate DevOps engineer dedicated to bridging the gap between development and operations.
 With a strong foundation in automation, continuous integration, and cloud infrastructure, I thrive on creating scalable, efficient solutions that drive innovation.<br><br>Some of the Projects I have worked on recently :<br>The Text-to-Speech (TTS) Converter project.<br>Designed and implemented a scalable and secure web application architecture using AWS services.<br>Production Level CI/CD Pipelines</p>

 ###